beginning of content

 How is thalassaemia treated?

 People with severe thalassaemia may need blood transfusions every 3 to 4 weeks.
-People with less severe thalassaemia might need blood transfusions only occasionally, or not at all.
+People with less severe thalassaemia might need blood transfusions only occasionally.

 Blood transfusions can cause a build-up of iron in the body, which can lead to heart and liver damage.
 People with frequent blood transfusions can take a medicine that helps bring the iron back to a safe level (called iron chelation).